Unimat45/pport/README.md

     uint8_t message = { 4, 5, 'H', 'e', 'l', 'l', 'o', 0 };

 # Web Interface
-The web interface is written in vanilla html and css, but is using TypeScript for the scripts, that need to be compiled to run.
+The web interface is written in vanilla html and css, but is using Vite and TypeScript, that need to be compiled to run.
 See [Installation](#installation) to do so.

 There are 2 pages available: index and settings.